dvsseed/python/README.md

-# python
+# Python
-## I have been writing a lot of Python code recently for some purpose.
+### I have been writing a lot of Python code recently for some purpose.